epistrephein/rubyproject-template/README.md

 A development console is available via `bin/console`.

-To extend this template, simply add your custom code and logic in `.rake` files under the `tasks/` directory.
+To extend this template, simply add your custom code and logic in `lib/` and in `.rake` files under the `tasks/` directory.

 ## Environmental variables